 A New Subway Map for New York City?

-Designers adore the 1972 New York City subway map designed by Massimo Vignelli.
-But, taboo though it may be to say, it's far from what New York needs.
+At the opening of New York City’s Second Avenue Subway, passengers were given updated copies of the beloved 1972 map by Massimo Vignelli.
+But, taboo though it may be to say, this attractive map is far from what New York needs.

 Left to right: The 1972 map of the New York City subway system, by graphic designer Massimo Vignelli, the current map, and Roger van den Bergh’s proposed map.